List of torpedo boat classes of the Royal Navy: 113-Footers

 On 10 December 1883 the Admiralty wrote both to John I. Thornycroft & Company and to Yarrow & Company asking them to tender for one or more improved First Class torpedo boats.

 TB.21 class

 on 21 December 1883 Thornycroft replied forwarding their design HO 1992 and the specification in accordance with the Admiralty's letter.
 The dimensions were similar to those of the Sookhoun (Yard number 167, built 1882 for the Imperial Russian Navy) and the Childers (Yard number 172, built 1882 for the Victorian Government in Australia).
-Two boats (Yard numbers 201 and 202) were ordered by the Admiralty on 19 January 1884 for delivery in 9 and 10 months respectively.
+Two boats were ordered by the Admiralty on 19 January 1884 for delivery in 9 and 10 months respectively.
+They ran trials on 30 April and 25 May 1885 respectively.